Hartley County Courthouse and Jail

 Today, Hartley County remains primarily rural, with ranching and oil production still important industries.
 The county is known for its beautiful landscapes and wide-open spaces, attracting visitors who wish to experience the area's natural beauty.
 Despite its small population, the county has a strong sense of community and a rich history that is celebrated by its residents.

-This timeline provides a condensed summary of the historical journey of Hartley County, Texas.
+This timeline provides a concise overview of the key events in the history of Hartley County, Texas.